akshayDev17/Machine-Learning-Concepts/src/islr_notes/chapter-2/README.md

 - high prediction cost - worse for large datasets
 - not good with high-dimensional data.
 - categorical features won't work well.
-- use case - classified data to be analysed, i.e. nothing known about what each column represents
+- use case - classifies data to be analysed, i.e. nothing known about what each column represents